visualdiffer/visualdiffer.github.com/trustedPaths.md

 Where configure Trusted Paths
 =============================

-You can add and removed trusted paths from VisualDiffer Preference panel
+You can add (drag&drop is supported) and/or remove paths manually from the VisualDiffer Preference panel.

+The paths colored in red no longer exist.